 Cooking on induction has a number of advantages.
 It is fast, hygienic, safe, and environmentally responsible.
 80% of our customers, therefore, opt for an induction hob when buying a new kitchen.
 How exactly does induction work?
 We regularly get this question and we are happy to explain it in this blog.
-If you are interested, visit disjointed season 3.

 How is the heat created?